make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [edev-us](https://github.com/edev-us) for contributing support for Sobralik pet fountain.
 - [Dedemoos](https://github.com/Dedemoos) for contributing improvements for SWS01 weather station.
 - [David-Eilers](https://github.com/David-Eilers) for contributing support for Calex S45 Clear E27 lightbulb.
-- [pelle2011](https://github.com/pelle2011) for contributing support for AquaForte Inverter VSP pool pump.
+- [pelle2011](https://github.com/pelle2011) for contributing support for AquaForte Inverter VSP pool pump which was merged with Madimack Inverflow.
 - [tv4you2016](https://github.com/tv4you2016) for contributing support for Cecotec ForceClima Soundless air conditioner.
 - [danieljohngomez](https://github.com/danieljohngomez) for assisting with support for BSTUOKEY invisible door lock.
 - [robinhood-code](https://github.com/robinhood-code) for assisting with support for Arlec USB strip lights.